jcfug8/daylear/server/README.md

     Server->>Server: 15.
 Server validates the JWT and authorizes the request.
 ```

-### How to Get a Token for Local Testing

-1.  **Start the Application**: Ensure the backend server and frontend dev server are running.
-2.  **Initiate Login**: In your browser, navigate to the OAuth login URL, for example: `http://localhost:8080/auth/google/login`.
-3.  **Authenticate with Provider**: Log in on the provider's site (e.g., Google).
-4.  **Monitor Network Requests**: After you grant permission, the provider will redirect back to the Daylear backend.
-The backend will then redirect to the frontend.
-    *   Open your browser's developer tools and go to the **Network** tab.
-    *   The browser will be redirected to a URL like `http://localhost:5173/login/callback?token_key=xxxxxxxx`.
-    *   Immediately after this redirect, you will see a `fetch`/`XHR` request from the frontend javascript to `http://localhost:8080/auth/token/xxxxxxxx`.
-5.  **Capture the JWT**:
-    *   Click on the request to `/auth/token/xxxxxxxx` in the Network tab.
-    *   Look at the **Response** or **Preview** tab for that request.
-    *   The raw JWT will be in the JSON response body.
-Copy it.
-You can now use this as a Bearer token for your API requests.

 ## Database Schema

 The database is designed around four core entities—users, circles, recipes, and ingredients—with their relationships managed through several join tables.

-### Core Entities

 *   **`daylear_user`**: This table holds all user-specific information, including credentials for authentication (`Email`, `Username`) and personal details (`GivenName`, `FamilyName`).
 *   **`circle`**: Represents a social group, such as family or friends.
 Each circle has a `Title` and a boolean `IsPublic` to control its visibility.